 The basis for the Medicare cost growth rate assumptions, described above, has been chosen primarily to incorporate the productivity adjustments and the physician payment structure in a relatively simple, straightforward manner and with the assumption that these elements of current law will operate in all future years as specified.
 The Trustees use this approach in part due to the uncertainty associated with these provisions and in part due to the difficulty of modeling such consequences as access to care, health status, and utilization if these provisions of current law do not operate as intended.
-13 They have incorporated the effects of changes in payment mechanisms, delivery systems, and other aspects of health care that have been implemented recently, including modest savings from accountable care organizations.
-However, they have not modeled the possible effects of future changes that could arise in response to the payment limitations and the ACA-directed research activities, nor have they considered the potential effects of sustained slower payment increases on provider participation, beneficiary access to care, quality of services, and other factors.
-14
+15 They have incorporated the effects of changes in payment mechanisms, delivery systems, and other aspects of health care that have been implemented recently, including modest savings from accountable care organizations.
+However, they have not considered the possible effects of future changes that could arise in response to the payment limitations or future innovative payment models, nor have they taken into account the potential effects of sustained slower payment increases on provider participation, beneficiary access to care, quality of services, and other factors.
+16